neolanders/react-photo-gallery/README.md

 # React Photo Gallery

-This is react photo gallery in react build from scratch in react using styled components and Redux Toolkit
+This is a react photo gallery build from scratch using typescript, styled components and Redux Toolkit

 <img src="./doc/mockup.png" alt="Image description" width="500" height="300">